Melomakarona

 200 g fine semolina

-Allow them to drain on a wire rack.
-Drizzle with honey and chopped walnuts.
+Drizzle with honey and sprinkle generously with chopped walnuts.

 Note: Be careful not to overwork the cookie dough because the oil may start to seep out and then they won’t turn out crispy!
 The orange used for the syrup should a whole fresh orange, cut in half!